Loft Conversion Guide

 During the process of undertaking the loft conversion, there will be scaffolding erected to the front and rear of the building owner’s property (the neighbour undertaking the works).

 If the adjoining owner (the neighbour adjoining the works) has a rear extension with a flat roof, or the property is constructed in such a way where there could be easy access from the scaffolding.
 Through the agreement of a Party Wall Award, the Party Wall Surveyor will ensure that scaffolding alarms need to be installed with clear signage to all facades of the building owner’s scaffolding.

 As with any alarm, the scaffolding alarm will ensure that any unauthorised access sets off the alarm which will ensure an appropriate company and person are made aware and takes the necessary action to investigate the trigger.

 Scaffolding alarms aren’t required on all loft conversions and it will be very much specific on the lay of the land and surrounding properties.

 Cantilevered Scaffolding Access

-If the building owner’s proposed loft dormer is built close to the party wall, or includes raising the party parapet wall.
-In order to construct the flank wall or face of the dormer, the contractor will require access onto the adjoining owner’s roof.
+If the building owner’s proposed loft dormer is built close to the Party Wall or includes raising the Party Parapet Wall.
+In order to construct the flank wall or face of the dormer, the contractor will require access to the adjoining owner’s roof.